TresorMbiamou/Repo-B/README.md

 # Repo-B
-this code will deployed all the resources in the AWS account
+This code will deployed and configured all the resources in the AWS account